Skip to main content

 const composeProviders = (providers: ComponentType<WithChildren>[]) => ...

-This means any standard provider component works.
-If you have providers with additional required props, TypeScript will catch the error at the call site — you can't pass QueryProvider (which requires a client prop) into the array without a type error.
+That means any standard provider component slots right in, and if you have providers with extra required props, TypeScript catches it at the call site; you can't drop QueryProvider (which requires a client prop) into the array without a type error.

 Here's the complete, copy-paste-ready version: